fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

+At the second blow of The Trumpet, everyone will come out of their graves.
+Humans, jinns and every animal will be resurrected.

     And the Trumpet will be blown; then lo! they shall hasten from (their) graves unto their Lord.

     They shall say: "Oh, Woe unto us!
 Who did raise us up from our place of repose?"